 The most magical part of mountain biking is riding on singletrack trails.
 Imagine that you're in the forest, with trees and brush all around you.
 The soil is moist, offering perfect traction for tires to dig into.
 Or maybe you're in the desert.
 It's hot, but rocks and cacti outline a path through the rough terrain.

 No matter the setting, mountain bikers seek out singletrack.
 It's the whole point of our sport.
 After all, nobody wants to ride a mountain bike on the road.
-But what exactly is singletrack, and how does it differ from a trail?
+But what exactly is singletrack, and how does it differ from riding a MTB trail?
 We're here to tell you, so keep reading.

-Singletrack vs. trails
+Singletrack vs trails

 Mountain bikers use the terms 'singletrack' and 'trail' interchangeably, but there is technically a difference.
 All singletrack are trails, but not all trails are singletrack.

+You'll likely have heard of trail mountain bikes, but of course trails have been around a lot longer than mountain biking or even cycling.
 The term trail is actually quite broad.
 Before cars and roads existed, people used trails to travel from one place to another.
 In the case of the European settlers traveling westward across America, trails like the Oregon Trail were rough wagon paths.
 So a trail is really any path that is not paved.

 In mountain biking, the least fun type of trail is fire roads or access roads.
 These simply dirt roads are great for gravel biking, they are often used by mountain bikers to access and connect sections of singletrack.

-In between fire roads and singletrack is double track.
+In between fire roads and singletrack is double-track.
 Double-track trails are not quite as wide as a road but also not as narrow as singletrack.
 Double-track trails allow trail users to pass each other without having to get out of the way.

 That brings us to singletrack, which is a narrow trail.
 On singletrack, if people have to pass each other, one person will have to move out of the way to let the other by.
-There is no hard width limit for singletrack, but it is generally a foot in width (1/3 of a meter).
+There is no hard width limit for singletrack, but it is generally a foot in width (a third of a meter).

 As we have defined it, singletrack is essentially what a mountain bike trail is.
 So what might you find on singletrack trails?
 Features like rock gardens and jumps turn singletrack into a trail that is really fun to ride on a mountain bike.